Museum and art gallery funding rejected

 It would house the town's significant collection of British 20th Century modern art, which includes works by Lucian Freud, Henry Moore, LS Lowry and Graham Sutherland.

-Swindon Borough Council leader has pledged £5m to the project.
+In 2015 Swindon Borough Council also made a bid for funding which failed.
+The authority leader has pledged £5m to the project.

 Council leader David Renard, said: "We are disappointed the trust's bid was not selected by the HLF but we will not let this setback dim our ambition for a new museum and art gallery."